 Suspended students will be eligible for re-enrollment only after satisfactorily completing the action plan within the time frame set forth at the time of suspension.
 Members of the Occupational Therapy Doctorate Admissions Committee will decide, by a majority vote, whether a suspended student can re-enroll in the College.
-The student will be notified in writing regarding the status of his/her re-enrollment request.
+The student will be notified in writing regarding the status of their re-enrollment request.
 The Admissions Committee decision will be final; no appeals to this decision will be heard.

 Suspended OTD students must submit their re-enrollment application material to the Admissions Committee by April 1st to be eligible for re-enrollment in the Fall semester, by October 1st to be eligible for re-enrollment in the Spring semester, or by February 1stfor re-enrollment in the Summer semester.
 OTD candidates re-enrolled following a suspension will return on a probationary status.
-In order to remain at Drake, the student must earn a semester grade point average of 2.0 or above during their first semester of re-enrollment as well as meet all other College criteria and policies or he/she will be suspended again.
+In order to remain at Drake, the student must earn a semester grade point average of 2.0 or above during their first semester of re-enrollment as well as meet all other College criteria and policies or they will be suspended again.
 Any OTD student, suspended for a second time for the same or different violation, will not be eligible for re-enrollment in the occupational therapy program at Drake University.

 Students in the College of Pharmacy and Health Sciences represent the College as well as the profession of occupational therapy.
 As such they are expected to maintain a professional manner and conduct in practice settings and on campus.
 Inappropriate or disruptive behavior or communication demonstrated to peers, faculty, students, college staff, preceptors, or patients is not acceptable and will not be tolerated.
-Students shall strive to exemplify the ethical behavior described in the "Pledge of Professionalism" taken upon entrance into the professional program.
+Students shall strive to exemplify the ethical behavior described in the "Pledge of an Occupational Therapy Student" taken upon entrance into the professional program.
 Faculty have the authority to impose sanctions in cases of disruptive behavior or communication per the College of Pharmacy and Health Sciences Honor Code.
 This includes behavior that demonstrates a lack of respect for instructors, students, or others in the classroom or on fieldwork and doctoral experiences.
 Such sanctions may include, but are not limited to, asking the student to meet to discuss the nonprofessional behavior or communication or removal of the student from the learning situation.
 Honor Code violations can occur both in didactic course work as well as during fieldwork and doctoral experiences.
 They will be dealt with in the same manner and through the same processes.

 All occupational therapy students will submit to a background check prior to admission and prior to entering fieldwork experiences.
 Many experiential sites require background checks, therefore information obtained during a student’s background check for Drake University may inhibit students from progression into the professional program or into their fieldwork experiences.
-Students may have to complete an additional background check at the request of their experiential site.
-The background check will include social security number validation, address history for past 10 years, felony and misdemeanor criminal history search for all counties identified by the address history for the last seven years, national criminal history database, sex offender registries, child/elder abuse registries, motor vehicle driving record, and governmental agencies such as the Office of Inspector General.
-Results of the backgrounds checks will be securely electronically filed on the College server.
-Only CPHS personnel designated by the Associate Dean for Academic and Student Affairs will be allowed access to these files.
+Students may have to complete an additional background check at the request of their experiential site. he background check will include social security number validation, address history for past 10 years, felony and misdemeanor criminal history search for all counties identified by the address history for the last seven years, national criminal history database, sex offender registries, child/elder abuse registries, motor vehicle driving record, and governmental agencies such as the Office of Inspector General.
+Results of the backgrounds checks will be securely stored in an electronic file on the College server.
+Only CPHS personnel designated by the Assistant Dean of Student Affairs and Enrollment Management will be allowed access to these files.
 The results of the background check will be shared within and outside the University on a need to know basis only.
 Within the University such results will be available only to those school officials with a legitimate educational or security purpose for accessing the information.
 The College will notify students of findings as required by the Fair Credit and Reporting Act.
 Students will be assessed a fee built in to their tuition to cover the cost of the background check.
 Furthermore, information obtained from background checks may be included on or with board licensure applications or other regulatory body that requests information from the Drake University College of Pharmacy and Health Sciences.
 Students have the right to request, from the College of Pharmacy and Health Sciences, copies of all documents and other information shared with any regulatory body pertaining to their licensure.

 Increasingly, College faculty and administrators are using electronic means to disseminate information to and communicate with students.
 This information may be important and/or time-sensitive.
 Thus, the expectations of the College are that: